Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

 \subsubsection{Experimental Protocol}

 Our case study adheres to the same experiment rules as the original one.
 The core task in the Shape Factory experiment for each participant is to maximize their wealth by producing and trading shapes to complete shape orders.
 At the start of a session, each participant is assigned a "specialty" shape that they can produce at a lower cost compared with other shapes.
-Each participant is given an order list of shapes other than their specialty to complete and earn revenue.
+Each participant is given an order list of shapes without their specialty to complete and earn revenue.
 Participants can perform two primary actions: \textbf{produce} shapes in their factory and \textbf{trade} shapes using money with other participants.
 Each participant has access to a computer interface that allows them to send text messages and trade offers to other participants.

-The central tension of the experiment lies in the designed interdependence, where their shape orders do not consist of their own specialty shape, and there is a limit on the number of shapes they can produce in each round.
+The central tension of the experiment lies in the interdependence, where \re{each participant's} shape orders do not consist of their own specialty shape, and there is a limit on the number of shapes they can produce.
 As a result, participants must balance cooperation (to acquire the shapes they need) with competition (to negotiate favorable prices).
-Because each specialty shape is assigned to more than one participant, they have choices about their trading partners, which supports dynamic market behaviors and strategic planning.
+Because each specialty shape is assigned to more than one participant, they can choose trading partners, which supports dynamic market behaviors and strategic planning.